pkp/pkp-docs/contributing/en/style-and-format.md

 You can learn more about writing good docs with this [Documentation Guide by WritetheDocs](http://www.writethedocs.org/guide/).

-## Tips for making video documentation
+## Tips for Making Video Documentation

 - Consider what you want the video to look like, how long it will be, and what your objective or purpose is.
 Create an outline and script, and practice before recording.
 - Keep it short and focused, ideally 5 minutes or 10 minutes at the maximum.
 If you want to cover content that goes beyond that length, break the content into a few short videos.